Chirhi/Optimal-Landing-Zone/README.md

 - **DeepLabV3+ Model:** Utilizes the DeepLabV3+ architecture with MobileNetV2 as the backbone.
 - **Image Preprocessing:** OpenCV and Albumentations for image resizing, augmentation, and normalization.
 - **Multiple datasets:** Supports including multiple datasets and remapping their classes.
-- **Custom Training Loop:** Includes a custom training loop with mixed precision training using PyTorch's AMP.
+- **Custom Training Loop:** Includes a custom training loop with mixed precision training, learning rate scheduler, early stopping, gradient accumulation.
-- **Early Stopping:** Implements early stopping to prevent overfitting during training.
 - **Point Finding Algorithm:** Includes a post-processing step to identify the optimal points in segmented regions.

 ## Setup Instructions on Windows